38degrees/draft_approve/README.md

   acts_as_draftable
 end

+draft_transaction = Person.draft_transaction do
   # Create a new person, and save it as a draft (note, this means p.id is nil!)
   p = Person.new(name: 'person name')
   p.save_draft!

   c = ContactAddress.new(person: p)
   c.save_draft!  # raises ActiveRecord::RecordInvalid because contact_address.person_id is nil
+end
 ```

 This can be fixed by removing the explicit `presence: true` validation of foreign key columns.
 Such validations should not be necessary anyway, because by default `belongs_to` relationships validate the associated object is not `nil`.